karinaguerra/karinaguerra/README.md

 **💻 `I'm currently working as a Software Engineer`**

 I’m a technology professional with experience in data, business, and creative problem‑solving.
-I specialize in system support, incident management, and data analysis, and I hold a Post‑Tech degree in Data Analytics (FIAP).I spent four years in Toronto, Canada, and later worked as a freelancer in technology, design, and audiovisual, adding ~9 years of experience in graphic design.
+I specialize in system support, incident management, and data analysis, and I hold a Post‑Tech degree in Data Analytics (FIAP).
+I spent four years in Toronto, Canada, and later worked as a freelancer in technology, design, and audiovisual, adding ~9 years of experience in graphic design.
 I also contributed to an audiovisual projects.

 <p align="left">
     <a href="https://www.linkedin.com/in/kaguerra/">